mozilla/libmozdata/README.md

 # libmozdata
-> Library to access and agregate several Mozilla data sources
+> Library to access and aggregate several Mozilla data sources

 The goal is to provide a library giving access to a wide range of Mozilla data sources.
 This library also provides some post processing on data.